dormant-chicken/sortty/README.md

 rm -rvf sortty/
 ```

-This command also changes your directory to the parent directory of sortty/ with 'cd ..' so that it can remove the installed files
+This command also changes your directory to the parent directory of sortty/ with 'cd ..' so that it can remove the installation files

 <br>